 During the first quarter of 2012 we operated our production facilities at full practical capacity levels, consistent with our operating rates throughout 2011.
-During the second quarter of 2012, we operated our facilities at approximately 86% of practical capacity, primarily to align our production and inventory levels with decreased demand.
-In order to continue to manage our production and inventory levels, we currently expect to operate our facilities at 90% to 95% of our attainable practical production capacity of 550,000 metric tons for all of 2012.
+We operated our facilities at reduced rates during the second and third quarters of 2012 (approximately 86% of practical capacity in the second quarter, and approximately 71% in the third quarter) in order to align our production levels and inventories to current and anticipated near-term customer demand levels.
+We currently expect to operate our facilities at 80% to 85% of our attainable practical production capacity of 550,000 metric tons for all of 2012.
 In addition, we currently expect our sales volumes for all of 2012 to be lower as compared to 2011, and our 2012 sales volumes to exceed our 2012 production volumes.

-We implemented significant increases in TiO_2 selling prices throughout 2011 and raised prices in certain markets in the first half of 2012.
-Our average TiO_2 selling prices were 24% higher in the second quarter of 2012 as compared to the second quarter of 2011, and our average selling prices at the end of the second quarter of 2012 were comparable to prices at the end of 2011.
-Based on the increases in our TiO_2 selling prices we implemented throughout 2011 and the current conditions in the TiO_2 industry, we currently expect our average selling prices for the remainder of 2012 to continue to be higher than the comparable periods in 2011.
-Our ability to implement additional selling price increases for the remainder of 2012 will depend principally upon product demand levels.
+We implemented significant increases in $TiO_2$ selling prices throughout 2011 and raised prices in certain markets in the first half of 2012, and as a result our average selling prices in the third quarter 2012 were 5% higher as compared to the third quarter of 2011.
+Our average selling prices at the end of the second quarter of 2012 were comparable to the end of 2011, but our average selling prices at the end of the third quarter of 2012 were 7% lower than at the end of the second quarter of 2012.
+Based on the current conditions in the $TiO_2$ industry, we currently expect our average selling prices for the fourth quarter of 2012 to be lower than the fourth quarter of 2011.

-During the remainder of 2012, we expect to see a continuation of the significantly higher feedstock ore costs that we experienced in the second quarter, driven by tight ore supplies and higher-than-historical increases in petroleum coke and energy costs.
-Overall, we currently expect our per metric ton cost of TiO_2 we produce in 2012 will increase approximately 50% to 60% as compared to 2011, primarily due to higher feedstock ore costs.
-Our cost of sales per metric ton of TiO_2 sold in calendar 2012 is consequently expected to be significantly higher as compared to calendar 2011.
-However, our cost of sales per metric ton of TiO_2 sold in the first half of 2012 is lower as compared to our expected cost of sales per metric ton of TiO_2 sold in the remainder of 2012, as a substantial portion of the TiO_2 products we sold in the first quarter of 2012 was produced with lower-cost feedstock ore.
+During the remainder of 2012, we expect to see a continuation of the significantly higher feedstock ore costs that we experienced in the second and third quarters of 2012, driven by tight ore supplies and higher-than-historical increases in petroleum coke and energy costs.
+Overall, we currently expect our per metric ton cost of $TiO_2$ we produce in 2012 will increase approximately 45% to 55% as compared to 2011, primarily due to higher feedstock ore costs and to the unabsorbed fixed production costs resulting from reduced production volumes.
+Our cost of sales per metric ton of $TiO_2$ sold in calendar 2012 is consequently expected to be significantly higher as compared to calendar 2011.
+However, our cost of sales per metric ton of $TiO_2$ sold in the first nine months of 2012 is lower as compared to our expected cost of sales per metric ton of $TiO_2$ to be sold in the fourth quarter of 2012, as a substantial portion of the $TiO_2$ products we sold in the first quarter of 2012 was produced with lower-cost feedstock ore.

-Overall, we expect that income from operations in the second half of 2012 will likely be lower as compared to the same period in 2011, as the favorable effects of higher selling prices will be more than offset by the unfavorable effect of lower sales volumes and higher production costs.
+Overall, we expect that income from operations in the fourth quarter of 2012 will be significantly lower as compared to the fourth quarter of 2011, due to the unfavorable effects of lower sales volumes and higher production costs.
+We expect demand for $TiO_2$ products will increase as economic conditions improve in the various regions of the world.

-Our expectations as to the future of the TiO2 industry are based upon a number of factors beyond our control, including worldwide growth of gross domestic product, competition in the marketplace, continued operation of competitors, unexpected or earlier-than-expected capacity additions or reductions and technological advances.
+Our expectations as to the future of our future operating results are based upon a number of factors beyond our control, including worldwide growth of gross domestic product, competition in the marketplace, continued operation of competitors, unexpected or earlier-than-expected capacity additions or reductions and technological advances.
 If actual developments differ from our expectations, our results of operations could be unfavorably affected.